-78. Materials used in the production or harvesting of crawfish
+94. Materials Used in the Production or Harvesting of Crawfish

-This exemption allows tax-free sales of materials, supplies, equipment, fuel, bait, and related items, other than vessels, when used in the production or harvesting of crawfish.
+This exemption allows tax-free sales of bait and feed when used in the production or harvesting of craw-fish.
+The sales of materials, supplies, equipment, fuel, and related items, other than vessels, when used in the production or harvesting of crawfish are subject to one percent tax.
 This exemption is not limited to commercial farmers.
 The exemption includes a good faith clause that requires the vendor to use due care when accepting this exemption certificate.
 The purpose of this exemption is to provide financial assistance to crawfish farmers.